Oregon Coast | The Best Places To Stop On A Oregon Coast Road Trip

 You may have come across the name Tillamook in your dairy section at the grocery store.
 It’s a town on the coast of Oregon and yes, there’s a dairy coop by the same name.
 There’s a cheese factory, ice cream shop, and a restaurant all rolled into one.
-Here you can see where cheese gets packed and sorted as well as get a scoop of ice cream or have cheesy food like grilled cheese sandwiches or cheeseburgers!
+Here you can see where the cheese gets packed and sorted as well as get a scoop of ice cream or have cheesy food like grilled cheese sandwiches or cheeseburgers!

 You better believe I stopped in for ice cream!

-With its famous monolith, Haystack Rock, Cannon Beach is a favorite stop on the Oregon Coast.
-I became obsessed with it after seeing Haystack Rock in the movie “the Goonies” as a child.
+With its famous monolith, Haystack Rock, Cannon Beach is a favourite stop on the Oregon Coast.
+I became obsessed with it after seeing Haystack Rock in the movie “The Goonies” as a child.
 My parents and I came here on road trips and I continue to do so as I’ve gotten older.
 When walking around during low tide, you will see a lot of starfish, jellyfish, crabs and sea anemone.

 Quiet beach walks on Cannon Beach (shot on my tripod)

 Seaside has been a popular destination on the coast for over 100 years.
 About an hour and a half from Portland, there are miles upon miles of beaches and surfable waves here.
 There’s a great promenade with shops and restaurants too.
 A great place for kids and families.